ACloudGuru-Resources/Course-Certified-Solutions-Architect-Associate/labs/creating-and-working-with-an-ec2-instance/README.md

-# Creating and Working with an EC2 Instance
+# Lab: Creating and Working with an EC2 Instance